Volunteer Fundraising Manager – Trusts and Major Donors

 - The opportunity to ultimately make a difference to young peoples lives connecting them with environmental projects.

-You will be working from home and will need your own IT equipment and access to Wi-Fi.
+You can work from home or mix this with using a shared co-working space in Hove.
+You will need your own IT equipment and access to Wi-Fi.

 When do I need to be available?